You may experience lip twitching if you’ve had too much caffeine. But it can also be a symptom of an underlying health

 Potassium deficiencies can negatively affect the muscles and cause spasms and cramps.
 Treatment for potassium deficiency includes adding potassium-rich foods to the diet and avoiding medications that could be affecting your potassium levels.

-Addictive drugs and alcohol can cause significant amounts of nerve damage and impact brain functioning.
+Drugs and alcohol can cause significant amounts of nerve damage and affect brain functioning.
 If you’ve consumed high quantities of alcohol or drugs for a long period of time and you experience facial muscle spasms such as lip twitching, you could have alcoholic neuropathy.

 Each case is different, but in some cases, Bell’s palsy makes it difficult for a person to move their nose, mouth, or eyelids.
 In other cases, the person with Bell’s palsy may experience twitching and weakness on one side of their face.

 Doctors don’t know what causes Bell’s palsy, but it’s believed to be linked to the oral herpes virus.
 Your doctor can diagnose the condition from looking at you while you experience symptoms.

 Also known as tic convulsif, hemifacial spasms are muscle spasms that occur on one side of the face.
 These tics are most common in women over 40 and Asians.
 They’re not life-threatening, but they can be uncomfortable and distracting.

 Hemifacial spasms occur because of damage to the seventh cranial nerve, which affects the face muscles.
 Another condition may have caused this nerve damage, or it could be the result of a blood vessel pressing on the nerve.

 Tourette syndrome is a disorder that causes you to involuntarily make sounds or movements repetitively.
 Tourette syndrome can involve motor and speech tics.
 They’re often uncomfortable, but they’re not physically painful or life-threatening.

 Doctors don’t know what causes Tourette syndrome, although it’s believed to be hereditary, and there’s no cure for the disorder.